-You can also create stamps from images.
-First, find or create a PNG image (for best results it should be 144×144 pixels) and add it to forScore using iTunes' file sharing panel.
-Then, create a new stamp and press the "Import" button to see the PNG files on your device.
-Tap on one to place it on the canvas and continue to edit it or save it as is.
+You can also create stamps from images imported from your device's photo library, the Files app (and any configured cloud storage services), or from forScore's documents directory if you've added any images using File Sharing.
+First, find or create a PNG image (for best results it should be 144×144 pixels), then create a new stamp and press the "Import" button to select an input method.
+Select your image to place it on the canvas and continue to edit it or save it as is.

-Tip: The import list allows you to delete images you no longer need: just swipe from left to right over the item in the list and tap "delete" to confirm.
+Tip: The "Local Files" list allows you to delete images you no longer need: just swipe from left to right over the item in the list and tap "delete" to confirm.

-On iPad, iOS 11's Drag and Drop gestures make this process far simpler.
-Use Safari or any other app that supports Drag and Drop to find or create an image, open for Score's Stamp creator, then drag the image onto the stamp creator's canvas.
+On iPad, Drag and Drop gestures make this process even simpler.
+Use Safari or any other app that supports Drag and Drop to find or create an image, open forScore's Stamp creator, then drag the image onto the stamp creator's canvas.